-Because PrecisionCraft clients approach the planning of their homes in different ways, a comprehensive overview of architectural styles may be helpful during the decision-making process.
-With these individual needs in-mind, this series of articles offers insight into our six, unique, architectural styles.
+PrecisionCraft clients approach the planning of their homes in different ways.
+Thus, a comprehensive overview of architectural styles may be helpful during the decision-making process.
+With individual needs in-mind, this series of articles offers insight into our six, unique, architectural styles.

-Part One of this series introduced our Mountain Modern™ and Western Heritage architectural styles, two very different approaches to luxury mountain architecture.
-If you have not previously read Part One of this series, you can do so here.
+Part One introduced our Mountain Modern™ and Western Heritage architectural styles, two different approaches to luxury mountain architecture.
+If you have not previously read Part One of this series, please do so here.

 This article, Part Two, offers details around two additional PrecisionCraft design styles: French Country and Appalachian Legacy.
 Whether you find yourself drawn to the bucolic valleys of southern France or the sun-warmed hills of Appalachia, one of these architectural styles is sure to inspire you.

 French Country Architectural Style